 Getting to Dahab

 The drive was meant to be about an hour long down an empty highway through a desolate desert.
 About fifteen minutes into the drive, we reached a police checkpoint.
 It wasn’t even 3AM yet and we were all so sleepy at this point, but we all became more alert once the taxi driver was asked to step out of the vehicle.
 He was talking to the police for about ten minutes, and the four of us were starting to wonder what was going on.
 The driver came back to the car and asked us for our passports.
 None of us were comfortable being separated from our passports, so we attempted to get out of the vehicle to see what was happening.
-Police officers insisted we to return to the vehicle, so Julian tried to go by himself to ask what was happening.
+The police officers shouted at us and insisted we return to the vehicle, so Julian tried to go by himself to ask what was happening.
 He was turned away, so we all waited in the car hoping our passports were in good hands.

 We wandered up to the entrance of our hostel around 3:30AM, under the impression that the owner was aware that we were coming at this time.
-There was some sort of communication, but essentially, there was so room for us and nobody at the reception desk, so we ended up hanging out on the roof terrace of the hostel until sunrise.
+There was some sort of miscommunication, but essentially, there was no room for us and nobody at the reception desk, so we ended up hanging out on the roof terrace of the hostel until sunrise.
 It was an incredible way to start our first day in Egypt.
 We made a friends with one of the hostel residents who was an early-riser, and he played ambient background music as we watched the sun come up over the Red Sea.

 The hostel manager came around after the sun had fully risen; it must have been around 7:30 AM at this point.
 We were exhausted, and he led us to our dorm that we would be staying in.
 It was amazing to be able to get some rest after being up all night.
-We slept until close to noon, and I woke up to the sound of voices from outside our dorm.
+We slept until close to noon, and I woke up to the sound of voices arguing outside our dorm.
 Julian came in to update me on what was happening, and apparently we were being told that we were going to have to pay for a full night for the night of our arrival (even though we didn’t get into our beds until that day).
 Not wanting to have to pay extra to stay in the hostel for one more night, we were frustrated and decided to go elsewhere.

 Although things didn’t go exactly as we had planned, we ended up in moving to a wonderful hotel that had rooms available for us and our friends that were coming to meet us the next day.
 We found Dahab Plaza Hotel through Booking.com, and we were able to get a good deal on two rooms that had three beds a piece.
 The hotel manager was extremely welcoming, and even walked us into the main part of town to show us where the market and the best local eateries were.
 We ended up staying at Dahab Plaza Hotel for 5 days, and loved every bit of it!

 The hotel had two pool tables, a swimming pool, and plenty of space to hang out with our groups of friends.
-There’s also tons of sweet kitties and a couple dogs that stay on the property; we absolutely adored them!
+There’s also handful of sweet kitties and a couple dogs that stay on the property; we absolutely adored playing with them!
 We had 4 friends come meet us at the Dahab Plaza Hotel when they arrived in the middle of the night, and that was the beginning of our group adventure through Egypt together.
 The seven of us ended up staying together for almost a whole month, up until days before Julian and I left for Colombia.
 It was our first time travelling in a group this size for an extended period of time, and it really made the whole experience of Egypt a lot less overwhelming.

 On one of our first days together with the whole group, we caught a taxi ride to Blue Hole so we could go snorkeling.
 Most of the taxis in Dahab are unmarked pickup trucks, and we somehow managed to squeeze the seven of us into the cab of the truck.
 It was tricky, to say the least.
 Two people went up front with the driver, and four people were crammed in the backseat with me lying horizontally across their laps.
-Once we were outside the city limits, we were able to have three people go into the truck bed so we weren’t all packed in for so long.
+Once we were outside the city limits, we were able to have three people go into the truck bed so we weren’t all packed in for the whole ride.
 Every so often, a group of children would run up and jump into the truck bed to hitch a ride, giggling the whole ride while trying to sell us bracelets and asking us to take photos with them.

 The dirt road leading into Blue Hole was very bumpy, but it made riding in the truck bed even more adventurous.
 Giant sandstone cliffs align one side of the landscape, and on the other side is the crystal clear blue sea.
 It’s a fascinating contrast.
 Never before had we seen anything like it.
 We paid a small entrance fee to get into the area of Blue Hole.
 Blue Hole is a world-famous snorkeling and diving area that is right on the coast.
 There are a variety of oceanfront restaurants and cafes that are able to rent you snorkel gear while they keep an eye on your belongings.
-We ended up going to the restaurant Bedouin Star, where they welcomed us with amazing prices for rentals and delicious cheap food and tea.
+We ended up going to the restaurant Bedouin Star, where they welcomed us with affordable prices for snorkel rentals and delicious Egyptian food and Bedouin tea.

 Snorkeling in the Blue Hole is a MUST if you’re ever around Dahab.
-If you’re into diving, more often than not you will have to go with a guide or instructor, as this spot is nicknamed “the diver’s cemetery” due to many diving fatalities that have taken place in an underwater tunnel at this location.
+If you’re into diving, more often than not, you will have to go with a guide or instructor, as this spot is nicknamed “the diver’s cemetery” due to many diving fatalities that have taken place in an underwater tunnel at this location.
 But if you’re snorkeling, the water is very tame and easy to swim in.
-I’m not a super strong swimmer and was able to do it without a life vest.
+I’m not a strong swimmer and was able to do it without a life vest.
 The underwater scenery in this location is UNREAL.
 The hole itself is 120 meters deep, with tons of coral reef and aquatic life to explore.
 I’ve gone snorkeling all over Hawaii and in some places in Mexico, and this is by far the most beautiful place I’ve ever snorkeled.

 Another must-see destination in this area is Blue Lagoon.
 Getting there can be a bit tricky, but it’s super worth it, and you will definitely want to stay in this area for a night or two or maybe even ten.
 To get there, you need to take a boat taxi from the Blue Hole area.
 Walk to the north end of the area and you will see the docks where you can buy a ticket.
 Don’t forget to bring a copy of your passport!
 It’s needed to purchase a ticket.